abrh119/KamakNe_Social_Web_App/README.md

 #### Cloudinary URI Keys(Used to manage medias used in development)

 ## BERT Detection Model: https://github.com/abrh119/BERT_API
+### All the comments that are passed thru the model are saved in a mongoDB for further model training and dataset creation and db.py Code can be found [here](here:https://github.com/abrh119/BERT_API/blob/main/db.py)
+#### Adminpanel Link:

 Social Media Web App with an NLP Hate Speech Classification BERT Based Model Integrated to Detect Comment Toxicity

 This component is a social media web application.
 It depicts the typical use case of a social media application.
 Which is the uploading of a post,reacting to it and